ansarulSohan/caching-proxy/README.md

-# caching-proxy
+# Caching Server

-A high-performance HTTP caching proxy server built with Node.js, Express, and Redis.
-This tool acts as a reverse proxy that caches responses from target APIs to reduce load and improve response times.
+A CLI tool that starts a caching proxy server, forwarding requests to the actual server and caching the responses.
+If the same request is made again, it returns the cached response instead of forwarding the request to the server.

+This project is based on the [Caching Server](https://roadmap.sh/projects/caching-server) challenge from roadmap.sh.

 ## Features

-- 🚀 **HTTP Proxy Server**: Forward requests to any target origin
+- 🚀 **HTTP Proxy Server**: Forward requests to any origin server
-- 💾 **Redis Caching**: Cache responses with configurable TTL
+- 💾 **Response Caching**: Cache responses to improve performance and reduce server load
-- 🔍 **Cache Headers**: Automatic `X-cache: HIT/MISS` headers
+- 🔍 **Cache Headers**: Automatic `X-Cache: HIT/MISS` headers to indicate cache status
+- 🧹 **Cache Management**: Clear cache functionality
 - 📊 **Request Logging**: Detailed logging of all proxied requests
-- 🛠️ **CLI Interface**: Easy-to-use command-line interface
-- ⚡ **High Performance**: Built with Express.js and Redis for speed
+- ⚡ **High Performance**: Built with Node.js, Express, and Redis

 ## Prerequisites